 For the court to grant a modification, there must have been a significant change in circumstances.
 For a child support modification, the courts will evaluate whether you or your spouse has had a meaningful change in employment or income.

 While courts in Wisconsin have broad discretion in awarding modifications, any decision must be in the best interest of the child.
 Our attorneys have extensive experience advocating for our clients before judges in courtrooms across the state.
-We take every measure to find an outcome that better serves you and your children.
+We will take every measure to find an outcome that better serves you and your children.